How Not to Visit the 9/11 Memorial and Museum

 They say you should lead by example.
 In a space that not only remembers those who lost their lives but is the actual spot in which they lost their lives, the 9/11 Memorial and Museum seems like a place you would want to exemplify behavior for your children to emulate.
 It is not surprising; his teenage daughters showed the same lack of sensitivity as he did.
 Neither of them appeared interested in the museum nor seemed to have a desire to be there at all.
 For the most part, the two of them sat huddled on a bench together glued to their cell phones, scrolling their social feeds.

 The 9/11 Connection

 Whether you know someone who was in the Twin Towers on September 11th or not, we all have some type of six degrees of separation connection to New York City and the World Trade Center.
-Everyone has a story that can bring them right back to that day, to that moment they learned about the horrifying act of terrorism that was being committed on American soil.
+Everyone has a story that brings them right back to that day.
+Brings them back to that very moment they learned about the horrifying act of terrorism that was being committed on American soil.

 I was born in New York City.
-I have lived in New York City.
-I celebrated my sixteenth birthday at the Windows on the World.
+I have lived in New York City and I even celebrated my sixteenth birthday at the Windows on the World.
 Early in my career, I even worked on one of the top floors of the Twin Towers.
 On September 11, 2001, I was eight months pregnant with my second child.
 I was on a family vacation in Maine.
 That morning, on our way to Portland, the news began coming over the radio.
 By the time that we arrived in town shopkeepers everywhere had placed televisions in the front windows of their stores.
-People on the street were clustered in front of them, standing there together as we collectively watched the Twin Towers come crashing down.
+People on the street were clustered in front of them.
+We stood there together as we collectively watching the Twin Towers come crashing down.
 I will never forget it.

 Visiting the 9/11 Memorial and Museum